sramteke171/python-oop/readme.md

   - `withdraw` should return the amount withdrawn
   - `deposit` should return the new account balance after depositing

-Create a checking account and a savings account.
+Once you've defined the class, create a checking account and a savings account.
 Withdraw money from the savings account and deposit that amount into the checking account.

 Bonuses: